 Fee waivers are available under certain circumstances.

 Catholic Migration Services provides legal representation before USCIS to all Haitian TPS applicants we serve.
-Our fee for this service is $125.

 If you would like more information, or if you are a Haitian national and need to re-register your TPS, please call our Brooklyn office at 718-236-3000 or our Queens office at 347-472-3500 AS SOON AS POSSIBLE.